DK27ss/How-Intercept-GSM-Communications/README.md

     grgsm_scanner -s 2e6 -p 0 -g 50 --speed=3 -v

+// Syntax

     sample rate with -s or --samp-rate=.
 The default value is 2000000. frequency correction with -p or --ppm=.
 The default value is zero.
 It can be used to compensate for receiver hardware faults. gain with -g or --gain=.
 The default value is 24, which can be increased in the event of poor signal reception. the speed at which the software scans with --speed= between zero and five.
 The default value is four.
 Zero corresponds to the slowest speed and five to the fastest.

-This lets us know which ARFCNs or frequencies are being used by surrounding BTSs, and thus which frequency(s) it's worth trying to capture.
+This lets us know which `ARFCNs` or frequencies are being used by surrounding `BTSs`, and thus which frequency(s) it's worth trying to capture.

 ![found_ccch](https://github.com/user-attachments/assets/c01582a1-465c-4672-96ed-68d407a6fb1a)